MARTIMM/pod-render/doc/pod-render.md

 ### --d=dir

 Normally the output is placed in the current directory or in the **./doc** directory if it exists.
 This option will place the output elsewhere if present. if 'dir' does not exist, it is placed in the current directory.

+### --d

+Same as --d=dir except that the directory is taken from the first argument on the commandline.
+This is more convenient because autocomplete can be used in a terminal session.

+    pod-render.pl6 ... --d ... <outout-dir> <R<pod-file | pod-dir>> ...

+Small warning though; the option will be set to "◩◪◩◪◩◪◩◪◩◪" to recognize that the program must get the output dir from the argument list.
+Raku will show a usage output if I don't.

 ### --g=github-path